Travel Guide to Madeira Island, Portugal: 4-Day Itinerary

 How to get around in Madeira

-It is pretty easy to get around Madeira via public or private transport and I recommend exploring this option before renting a car.
+I definitely recommend exploring public transport before renting a car.
 Especially if you will only be here for a few days, and are staying in Funchal.

 Driving on a highway that is overlooking the city of Funchal which is located right on the Atlantic Ocean.
 You can see ships and the promenade.